 Your company has recently switched to the Lean manufacturing method.
-As the process engineer, you’re on board with this idea.
-Everyone commits to less waste, making the company more efficient and your job a lot easier.
+You’re on board with this idea—everyone commits to less waste, making the company more efficient and your job a lot easier.

 What is a value stream map?